Student Orientation

 Of note:

-1. 17 Baker-Nunn satellite tracking ‘cameras’ were designed and built by Boller&Chivens between 1958 and the mid 1970’s.
+1. A total of 17 Baker-Nunn satellite tracking ‘cameras’ were designed and built by Boller&Chivens between 1958 and the mid 1970’s.
 12 were commissioned by the Smithsonian Astrophysical Observatory and 5 by the US Airforce.
-BN#15 was originally located at CFB Cold Lake Alberta using 55mm wide film to photograph the sky.
-Today this incredibly fast digital telescope is a key part of the Rothney Astrophysical Observatory’s suite of research telescopes and is referred to as the RAO-BN.
+The KGMT is BN#15.
+It was originally located at CFB Cold Lake Alberta using 55mm wide film to photograph the sky.
+Today this incredibly fast digital telescope is a key part of the Rothney Astrophysical Observatory’s suite of research telescopes.

-2. The RAO-BN has been a part of the Skynet Robotic Telescope Network since 2019.
+2. The KGMT has been a part of the Skynet Robotic Telescope Network since 2019.
 Skynet is based at the University of North Carolina.

-3. The RAO-BN and camera are remotely controllable and have been operated by astronomers as far away as Kona Hawaii and Barcelona Spain.
+3. The KGMT and camera are remotely controllable and have been operated by astronomers as far away as Kona Hawaii and Barcelona Spain.

 Recent upgrades:

-1. The RA rack-and-pinion gear box has just been disassembled, cleaned, reassembled and greased.
+1. The RA rack-and-pinion gear box was disassembled, cleaned, reassembled and greased.
 Tracking and slewing tests have been made with nominal results.
-The RAO-BN is back online.
+The KGMT is slated for big upgrades and could be moving to a new dark-sky location.

 Rothney Radio Telescope (RRT)